Charged Scalar Field at Future Null Infinity via Nonlinear Hyperboloidal Evolution: Introduction

-where $u$ denotes the retarded time.
-The difference between \eqref{eq:realscalardecay} and \eqref{eq:chargedscalardecaytime} is that as the parameter $qQ$ increases, the electromagnetic coupling between the charged scalar field's real and imaginary parts becomes stronger and the QNMs that we expect to see start to be dominated by electromagnetism.
-The same goes for the tail decay.
+where $u$ denotes the retarded time {\high, and is related to $t$ as $t=(u+v)/2$ with $v$ the advanced time}.
+The difference between \eqref{eq:realscalardecay} and \eqref{eq:chargedscalardecaytimelike} is that as the parameter $qQ$ increases, the electromagnetic coupling between the charged scalar field's real and imaginary parts becomes stronger and the QNMs that we expect to see start to be dominated by electromagnetism.
+The same goes for the tail decay. {\high Note that~\eqref{eq:chargedscalardecaytimelike} does not reduce to~\eqref{eq:realscalardecay} for $qQ\to0$, because this limit does not commute with $t\to\infty$, as understood in~\cite{hod_late-time_1998}.} {\high Finally, the numerical non-linear results presented in~\cite{hod_late-time_1998_III} confirm predictions from the earlier papers.}

 More recently, Ref.~\cite{konoplya_massive_2013} generalized for the massive charged scalar field in the Kerr-Newman background, but their analysis for the massless charged scalar field is inconclusive.
 Although the RN spacetime, which we consider here, does not include the presence of angular momentum, it can be used as a toy-model of the Kerr or Kerr-Newman black holes, as it includes the possibility of extremal behaviour when its charge~$Q$ equals its mass~$M$.